-The highly significant differences observed through ANOVA for all agronomic and physiological traits confirm the presence of rich genetic diversity, providing a strong foundation for selection and hybridization in wheat improvement programs.
-The narrow gap between genotypic and phenotypic coefficients of variation (GCV and PCV) across most traits indicated minimal environmental influence and strong genetic control.
+The highly significant difference observed through ANOVA for all agronomic and physiological traits confirm the presence of rich genetic diversity, providing a strong foundation for selection and hybridization in wheat improvement programs.
+The narrow gap between genotypic and phenotypic coefficients of variation (GCV and PCV) across most trait indicated minimal environmental influence and strong genetic control.
 High broad-sense heritability estimates coupled with high genetic advance as a percentage of mean (GA%) for traits such as grain yield per plant, biological yield, harvest index, number of effective tillers per plant, and number of spikes per plant suggest the predominance of additive gene action, implying that direct phenotypic selection would be highly effective for genetic improvement.
 Conversely, traits with high heritability but moderate genetic advance, such as peduncle length, canopy temperature, and 1000-grain weight, may involve both additive and non-additive gene effects, indicating that hybridization followed by selection could enhance genetic gains.

 Table 1: Genetic parameters conducted for various agronomic traits